-Or you may be working in a role where you are not receiving the rights and benefits of an employee under our state and federal employment laws, and wondering whether there is anything you can do about it.
+Alternatively, you might be working in a role where you're not receiving the rights and benefits of an employee as mandated by state and federal employment laws.
+This can leave you wondering if there's any recourse available to address these disparities.

-In either case, the question is whether your role- or the role of your team members- is one that can or cannot be treated as an independent contractor relationship.
-The answer very much depends on the facts of your specific situation.
-But it is also very hard to decide what to do without having some idea of where you stand.
+In either scenario, the key question revolves around whether your role, or the roles of your team members, can legitimately be treated as an independent contractor relationship.
+The answer to this question heavily relies on the unique circumstances of your specific situation.
+However, making informed decisions becomes challenging without a clear understanding of where you stand.

 Get Started Now to Understand Your Rights

 - Fill out and submit the Solutions Roadmap in the link below.